SrinjohnBanerjee/client-and-server-in-one-single-machine/README.md

 # client-and-server-in-one-single-machine

-this is a project i tried doing by refering to yt tutorial i learned about the workflow of both client and server we atfirst call the socket() --> then connect() --> then recv()  this is the workflow of the client Then for the server we use the socket() --> bind() --> listen() -- accept() --> send()
+this is a project i tried doing by refering to yt tutorial

+it is socket programming and it utilizes the C language i learned about the workflow of both client and server we atfirst call the socket() --> then connect() --> then recv()  this is the workflow of the client Then for the server we use the socket() --> bind() --> listen() -- accept() --> send()